 Search engines can tell if an article is linked to and from other web pages.
 To the algorithm, this makes the article seem more valid and relevant, so it will be moved up in the search results.
 It’s useful to include internal links wherever possible in your blog posts—your pages will support each other’s SEO scores.

-If you follow all the tips and tricks that we’ve listed here, you should be able to significantly improve your blog post’s standing in the search results and attract large numbers of new readers in no time.
-For further advice, see our feature on common mistakes made by WordPress website owners.
+If you follow all the tips and tricks that we’ve listed here on how to write a blog post, you should be able to significantly improve your blog post’s standing in the search results, and attract large numbers of new readers in no time.
+For further advice, see our feature on the biggest WordPress website mistakes, and how to fix them.